 And text messages are opened about 98% of the time, far more than any other communication.

 What’s more, no Wi-Fi is needed to send or receive a text.
 That’s one less barrier between you and your consumers.

-Given this information, it’s not hard to see why SMS marketing is so rapidly growing in popularity.
+Given this information about text message trends, it’s not hard to see why SMS marketing is so rapidly growing in popularity.

 Advantages of email marketing